Inazuma Eleven GO (video game)

-is a role-playing video game and sports video game for the Nintendo 3DS developed and published by Level-5.
+is a 2011 role-playing video game and sports video game for the Nintendo 3DS by Level-5.
 It was released on December 15, 2011 in Japan and Europe on June 13, 2014 and released on July 18, 2015 in Australia and New Zealand.
 There are two versions of the game, Shine and Dark, which was released in Europe as Light and Shadow.
-An Inazuma Eleven GO anime and manga based on the game began serialization in CoroCoro Comic, while an anime based on the game produced by OLM started airing on May 14, 2011.
+An Inazuma Eleven GO manga based on the game began serialization in CoroCoro Comic, while an anime TV season based on the game produced by OLM started airing on May 4, 2011.

 The game takes place in a world where an organization called Fifth Sector rules over the world of soccer and manipulates matches as an authoritarian dictatorship based on broad-communistic values of distributing soccer and the joy of victory equally among everyone.
-Tenma Matsukaze (Arion Sherwind in the English dub), and his soccer club, Raimon Jr. High, attempt to lead a revolution against Fifth Sector, by going against Fifth Sector's laws and winning the Holy Road soccer tournament.
+Arion Sherwind (Tenma Matsukaze in Japan), and his soccer club, Raimon Jr. High, attempt to lead a revolution against Fifth Sector, by going against Fifth Sector's laws and winning the Holy Road soccer tournament.
+A sequel, Inazuma Eleven GO: Chrono Stones, was released in 2012.